 Prepare boiling water canner.
 Heat jars in simmering water until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set bands aside.

 Wash tomatoes.
 Dip in boiling water 30 to 60 seconds.
 Immediately dip in cold water.
 Slip off skins.
 Trim away any green areas and cut out core.
 Leave tomatoes whole or cut into halves or quarters.

 Cut tomatoes into quarters to measure about 2 cups.
 Transfer to a large stainless steel saucepan and bring to a boil over medium-high heat.
 Using a potato masher, crush tomatoes to release juices.
 While maintaining a gentle boil and stirring to prevent scorching, quarter additional tomatoes and add to the saucepan as you work.
 The remaining tomatoes do not need to be crushed, as they will soften with heating and stirring.
 Continue until all tomatoes are added, then boil gently for 5 minutes.

-Add ½ tsp Ball® Citric Acid or 2 Tbsp bottled lemon juice to each hot quart jar.
-Add ¼ tsp Ball® Citric Acid or 1 Tbsp bottled lemon juice to each hot pint jar.
+Add ½ tsp citric acid or 2 Tbsp bottled lemon juice to each hot quart jar.
+Add ¼ tsp citric acid or 1 Tbsp bottled lemon juice to each hot pint jar.